AISViz/AISdb/docs/source/intro.rst

 AIS data contained in the database may be viewed in a web map such as the one shown above.
 Requires nodejs and npm installed.
-Run this script from inside the project directory to start the JS client and database server.
+Clone the project repo, and this script from inside the project root directory to start the web client and database server.
 Configuration options such as database path may be set by environment variables.

 .. literalinclude:: ../../examples/display.py